 A free download document provides a pragmatic methodology using two literacy stop-gap resources that directly address both issues so the mass of students enrolled in public elementary schools can achieve grade level nationally accepted fluency rate (Word per Minute) norms.
 Thus, as students leave elementary school and transition to middle school, they do so as level proficient readers.
 However, there MUST be a systematic and targeted intervention process for ALL students.

-Interested educators can download for FREE the complete document “How to Improve Word Fluency and Reading Proficiency” and associated instructional resources to fix fluency issues at The New 3Rs Education Consulting under the “Stop-Gap Resources” tab.
+Interested educators can download for FREE the complete document “How to Improve Word Fluency and Reading Proficiency” and associated instructional resources to fix fluency issues at The New 3Rs Academic Transformation under the “Stop-Gap Resources” tab.